 West Indian Archie was portrayed by Delroy Lindo, in Spike Lee’s Malcolm X starring Denzel Washington.
 Though he was a minor character in the movie and in Alex Haley’s The Autobiography of Malcolm X, West Indian Archie holds several significances, particularly in the realm of science.
 Many of these significances are extremely relevant today in an era where there is a great push to get underrepresented minorities involved in STEM.

-After Malcolm X converted to Islam, he later found West Indian Archie close to death and the two reconciled their differences.
-After educating himself in jail and gaining a new perspective on the world, Malcolm X came to the realization that someone like West Indian Archie with his ability to memorize numbers, could have used his talent to become any number things particular in the sciences; a physicist, an astronaut, a mathematician, etc. He realized that in blighted urban areas all over the United States there were similar minds with the abilities to practice science that were wasted and used in things like criminal activity by default – a challenge we still face today.
+After Malcolm Little converted to Islam and became Malcolm X, he later found West Indian Archie close to death and the two reconciled their differences.
+After educating himself in jail and gaining a new perspective on the world, Malcolm X realized that someone like West Indian Archie with his ability to memorize long sequences of numbers, could have used his talent to become any number of things particularly in the sciences.
+He could have become a physicist, an astronaut, a mathematician, etc. He realized that in blighted urban areas all over the United States there were similar minds with the abilities to practice science that were wasted and used in things like criminal activity by default – a challenge we still face today.

 Thank you for taking the time out to read this blog post.
 If you enjoyed this post, you might also enjoy:

 • Whose job is it to teach Black History?

 • The story of how I earned my STEM degree as a minority